-Scores of people were seen leaving stores with big bags full of merchandise on Black Friday in the greater Oklahoma City area as bargain hunters hit retailers that were offering deep discounts.
+You know it's been a good holiday shopping morning when scads of people are leaving stores carrying big bags full of merchandise at 6:30 a.m.
+That was the scene on Black Friday in the greater Oklahoma City area as bargain hunters hit retailers that were offering deep discounts.

 “It got lost during a trip to California when my bags went missing at the airport.
 I looked for it online and couldn't find it, but I found it here today.”

 She said she shopped at the Target in Moore at 9 p.m.
 Thursday because she wanted to buy her grandson a gaming system.